Death toll rises to 24 in a powerful suicide bombing at a rail station in southwestern Pakistan

 Last month, BLA claimed responsibility for a suicide bombing that targeted a convoy with Chinese nationals outside the Karachi airport, killing two.
 Since then, Beijing has asked Pakistan to ensure the safety of its citizens working on multiple projects in Balochistan and other parts of the country.

-Associated Press writer Asim Tanveer contributed to this story from Multan, Pakistan,
+Associated Press writer Asim Tanveer in Multan, Pakistan, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.